 Don’t want a cable on show?
-Get an untethered charger.
+Get an untethered EV charger.

 Untethered chargers sacrifice convenience for looks.
 Simply put, untethered chargers don’t have a cable looped around them or dangling from a hook, creating a cleaner installation that blends in with your house.